 In the following example, we calculate the NVI indicator for Intel Inc. (INTC) stock from January 2017 to July 2020.
 The charts below illustrate the calculation of the NVI over the period.

 The NVI does not change much during times of low volatility, as it is a sideways market without a strong trend.
 On the other hand, during the market downturn of March 2020, there is a spike in the NVI, indicating a change in trend.

 A Simple Trading Strategy

 The Negative Volume Index (NVI) can be used to create a simple trading strategy.
 The NVI is used to generate buy signals whenever the NVI crosses above its exponential weighted moving average (EWMA).
 The most common choice for the EWMA is the 250-day moving average.

 The chart below illustrates a buy signal for the INTC stock.
 The NVI is not a very good sell indicator, and a shorting strategy using the NVI leads to losses.
-Hence, any strategy using the NVI is a long-only strategy.
+Hence, any strategy using the NVI is a long-position strategy only.